autotestmadness/HybridFramework/readme.txt

 THIS IS A NEW LINE ADDED FOR NEWFRAMEWORK BRANCH...
+THIS CHANGES IS TO TEST NO FAST FORWORD

 Maven project.
 We will not download individual jars as we did earlier, rather we will add dependencies in our pom.xml file.
 And of course, it will a Selenium, TestNG project.